apache/hudi/website/docs/quick-start-guide.md

 :::note
 For a Hudi table with user defined primary keys, the join condition in `Merge Into` is expected to contain the primary keys of the table.
-For a Hudi table with Hudi generated primary keys, the join condition in MIT can be on any arbitrary data columns.
+For a Hudi table with Hudi generated primary keys, the join condition in `Merge Into` can be on any arbitrary data columns.
 :::